A-3929

 Penalties

-Violations are unlawful practices under the New Jersey Consumer Fraud Act.
-Monetary penalty of not more than $10,000 for a first offense and not more than $20,000 for any subsequent offense.
-The Attorney General may issue cease and desist orders and assess punitive damages.
-Injured parties may recover treble damages and costs.
-First-violation penalties are waived if the business entity demonstrates compliance within 30 days of being informed of the violation.
+Violations are unlawful practices under the New Jersey Consumer Fraud Act, which provides for monetary penalties of not more than $10,000 for a first offense and not more than $20,000 for any subsequent offense.
+The Consumer Fraud Act also authorizes treble damages and costs to injured parties, punitive damages, and cease and desist orders.
+The 30-day cure provision for first violations may result in waiver of penalties if compliance is demonstrated.

 Who Is Covered